cap-js/docs/java/outbox.md

 ## Technical Outbox API

-Each outbox service provides the technical API `OutboxService.submit(String, OutboxMessage)` that can be used to outbox custom messages.
+Outbox services provides the technical API `OutboxService.submit(String, OutboxMessage)` that can be used to send custom messages via outbox.
 When submitting a custom message, an `OutboxMessage` needs to be provided that can contain parameters for the event.
-As the `OutboxMessage` instance is serialized and stored in the database, all data provided in that message must be serializable/deserializable to/from JSON.
+As the `OutboxMessage` instance is serialized and stored in the database, all data provided in that message must be serializable and deserializable to respectively from JSON.
 The following example shows the submission of a custom message to an outbox:

 ```java
 OutboxService outboxService;